-However, since the onset of drug overdose often can be detected early by individuals closely associated with the individual experiencing the overdose (in somewhat the same manner that a diabetic insulin reaction can be detected some time before the individual enters into a coma), some reforms have authorized use of naloxone by lay individuals.
-Prompt action by a non-professional who observes an individual experiencing early stages of opioid overdose and who administers an opioid antagonist before professional ‘first responders’ are on the scene, greatly increases the probability of survival.
+However, since the onset of opioid overdose often can be detected early by individuals closely associated with the individual experiencing the overdose (in somewhat the same manner that a diabetic insulin reaction can be detected some time before the individual enters into a coma), reforms have evolved to authorize use of naloxone by lay individuals.
+Prompt action by a non-professional who observes an individual experiencing early stages of opioid overdose and who administers naloxone before professional first responders are on the scene, greatly increases the probability of survival.

 - Early responders to calls for emergency medical assistance (EMTs and paramedics)

-- Corrections officers
+- Corrections staff

 - Law enforcement officers

-- States with legislative barriers or resistance to broadened distribution of naloxone for opioid overdose prevention should be encouraged by their state medical societies and health department officials, addiction treatment providers, and the public to support legislation to eliminate such barriers.
+- States with legislative barriers or resistance to broadened distribution of naloxone for opioid overdose reversal should be encouraged by their state medical societies and health department officials, addiction treatment providers, and the public to support legislation to eliminate such barriers.